 - the applicant(s) to be in actual charge or the corporation officers (or those in control) have not been convicted of a felony within 10 years preceding the application date; and

-- a business site that meets all local requirements has been acquired.
+- the applicant has a business site that meets all local requirements.

 An elected or appointed public officer may not hold a liquor license or have any interest in any wholesale or retail liquor business.
 T.C.A. § 57-3-210.